 - That a Project Steering Group be brought together to ensure ongoing consultation with stakeholders in design and implementation. - That the Young Persons Reference Group be represented on the Project Steering Group. - That an Activity Development Plan be prepared, embracing the several types of use, ready to be implemented on completion of construction.

-Full contents of the report were circulated.
+Full contents of the report are enclosed.

-Officers were currently developing a business case and economic approval for a Skateboard Park which would be brought to Committee for consideration in due course.
+Officers are currently developing a business case and economic approval for a Skateboard Park which will be brought to committee for consideration in due course.